Predictions for the Sivers Single-Spin Asymmetry from Holographic QCD

 In this paper we will use the LF Holographic QCD approach to predict the Sivers asymmetry as formulated in Ref.~\cite{Brodsky:2002cx}.
 In particular, it was shown~\cite{Brodsky:2002cx} that a single-spin asymmetry (SSA) in the semi-inclusive deep inelastic (SIDIS) electroproduction $\gamma^* p \to H X$ arises from final-state interactions.
 We will focus on the subprocess of the lepton SIDIS process $\ell p^\uparrow \to \ell' H X$ shown in Fig.~\ref{fig1}, where the quark jet produces a leading pion, including the final-state interactions arising from gluonic exchange.
 In LF Holography, the valence state of the proton is the bound state of struck $u$ quark and a scalar spectator diquark $[ud]_0$ --- the quark-diquark model of nucleon.
 The interference of tree and one-loop graphs (see Fig.~\ref{fig2}) contributing to the electroproduction reaction $\gamma^* p \to u[ud]_0 $ generates the single-spin asymmetry (SSA) of the proton~\cite{Brodsky:2002cx}.

 The first experimental measurement of the Sivers effect was performed by the HERMES Collaboration at DESY in the study of the electroproduction of pion in the SIDIS on the transversally polarized hydrogen gas target~\cite{HERMES:2004mhh} and was later confirmed in Ref.~\cite{HERMES:2009lmz}.
 Then, in Refs.~\cite{COMPASS:2005csq,COMPASS:2010hbb} the COMPASS Collaboration at SPS CERN reported results on the Collins and Sivers asymmetries for charged hadrons produced in SIDIS of high energy muons on transversely polarized proton and deuteron targets.
 Later, in Ref.~\cite{JeffersonLabHallA:2011ayy} the Jefferson Lab Hall A Collaboration presented the first measurement of SSA in the SIDIS reaction $^3H(e,e',\pi^\pm,X)$ using transversely polarized target.
 For recent results of the COMPASS Collaboration, where Sivers asymmetries were extracted in SIDIS at the hard scales, see Refs.~\cite{COMPASS:2016led,COMPASS:2018ofp}.
 Since prediction of the Sivers asymmetry in Ref.~\cite{Brodsky:2002cx} big theoretical progress was achieved in further detailed understanding of this phenomena (see, e.g., Refs.~\cite{Brodsky:2002pr}-\cite{Ji:2020jeb}).
 A main advantage of the study of the Sivers asymmetry is its detailed access to the transverse momentum distribution function (TMD) and its spin-weighted moments.
+As has been stressed in Ref.~\cite{Maji:2017wwd}, the model for the LFWFs was taken from Ref.~\cite{Gutsche:2013zia}.
+After Ref.~\cite{Gutsche:2013zia} we sufficiently improved the parametrization of the LFWFs to guarantee that the calculated parton distributions of the hadrons are consistent with model-independent scaling at large $x$.
+In particular, in Ref.~\cite{Gutsche:2016gcd}, which studies nucleon parton distributions and form factors, we showed that the parametrization of the LFWFs in terms of combinations of unpolarized and polarized PDFs produce the correct scaling for both the PDFs (by construction) as well as the TMDs and GPDs.
+The resulting nucleon form factors also obey the model-independent power scalings at large $Q^2$ discovered by Brodsky-Farrar-Matveev-Muradyan-Tavkhelidze~\cite{Brodsky:1973kr}.
+Later in series of papers (see Refs.~\cite{Sufian:2016hwn,deTeramond:2018ecg, Lyubovitskij:2020xqj,Lyubovitskij:2020otz}), a more accurate setup for the LFWFs, consistent with model-independent constraints in QCD, were successfully applied including gluon parton densities.
+Note that the model for nucleon LFWFs proposed in Ref.~\cite{Gutsche:2013zia} and used in Ref.~\cite{Maji:2017wwd} is not fully consistent with QCD constraints.
+That is why we have carried out the further improvements.
+We would also like to stress that the framework in Ref.~\cite{Maji:2017wwd} for the calculation of the asymmetries in SIDIS is also not fully consistent.
+In particular, the authors of Ref.~\cite{Maji:2017wwd} do not calculate the fragmentation functions and use a phenomenological input, while these functions can be calculated directly in LF QCD as the other types of parton distribution.
+It is our main purpose that starting from the present paper, we intend to do a comprehensive analysis of the asymmetries in QCD processes at fixed targets, like Drell-Yan and SIDIS.